-- 4. The Implementation Support Unit (ISU) was established by the Third Meeting of the States Parties in 2001 with the aim of assisting the States Parties with the implementation of the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mine and on their Destruction.
-In 2010, the Tenth Meeting of the States Parties adopted the Directive from the States Parties to the ISU which mandates the ISU to: - Prepare, support and carry out follow-up activities from formal and informal meetings under the Convention including Meetings of the States Parties, Review Conferences, Amendment Conferences, intersessional meetings, Committees, and the Coordinating Committee; - Provide substantive and other support to the President, President-Designate and Committees in their work related to all such meetings; - Provide advice and support to States Parties on all aspects of the implementation and universalization including on the Sponsorship Programme of the Convention; - Facilitate communication among the States Parties and promote communication and information regarding the Convention towards States not Party and the Public; - Keep records of formal and informal meetings under the Convention, and communicate, as appropriate, the decisions and priorities resulting from such meetings to States parties and other stakeholders; and - Liaise, and coordinate as appropriate, with relevant international organizations that participate in the work of the Convention including the ICBL, the ICRC the UN and the GICHD. - 5.
+- 4. The Implementation Support Unit (ISU) was established by the Third Meeting of the States Parties in 2001 with the aim of assisting the States Parties with the implementation of the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction.
+In 2010, the Tenth Meeting of the States Parties adopted the Directive from the States Parties to the ISU, which mandates the ISU to: - Prepare, support, and carry out follow-up activities from formal and informal meetings under the Convention, including Meetings of the States Parties, Review Conferences, Amendment Conferences, intersessional meetings, Committees, and the Coordinating Committee; - Provide substantive and other support to the President, President-Designate, and Committees in their work related to all such meetings; - Provide advice and support to States Parties on all aspects of the implementation and universalization, including the Sponsorship Programme of the Convention; - Facilitate communication among the States Parties and promote communication and information regarding the Convention towards States not Party and the Public; - Keep records of formal and informal meetings under the Convention and communicate, as appropriate, the decisions and priorities resulting from such meetings to States parties and other stakeholders; and - Liaise and coordinate, as appropriate, with relevant international organizations that participate in the Convention's work, including the International Campaign to Ban Landmines (ICBL), the International Committee of the Red Cross (ICRC), the United Nations (UN), and the Geneva International Centre for Humanitarian Demining (GICHD). - 5.
 The Directive further requests the ISU to "propose and present a work plan and a budget for the activities of the ISU for the following year to the Coordinating Committee for endorsement and subsequently to each Meeting of the States Parties or Review Conferences for approval."